How to sleep better -- free suggestions that will help

 Do you have a good pillow?
 A good pillow should support your neck in the best position; it will keep your head, neck, and spine in alignment.
 Since some people have broader shoulders than others, your pillow should be the proper height to support your neck properly.

 Especially if you do not meditate, try visualization.
-If you want to know how to rest better through visualization, see the visualization section of our website.
+If you want to know how to rest better through visualization, see the Mind Visualization page on our website.
+It's listed in the sitemap/index, which is at the bottom of the menu/navigation buttons.

 If you are following the free program presented here on our website and seriously use these tips, we predict that you will soon be resting better and feeling better.